neemoh/ATAR/README.md

    grab something with them.
 That's why the jaws sometimes get distorted! since are actually dynamic objects and when they hit something their elastic constraint let's them move too far from the base...

+#### Grasping:
+Grasping is a challenging interaction to simulate.
+The multi-lateral physical interaction between the surface of the tool and the object creates a large amount of energy which leads to the instability.
+I did not find the time to dig more into this and tried to stabilize the grasp by adding more friction and contact damping.

 #### Hand-Eye Calibrations
 The local to world transformation is found differently in VR and AR cases.
 The